-Renovation loan for water damage repair: Your guide to financing and renovation
+Renovation loan for the remediation of water damage: your guide to financing and restoration

 3